We want students to understand our new funding policies and the expanded teaching opportunities that accompany them.

 What is the new sixth-year funding initiative?

-The new funding initiative provides a guaranteed teaching position or its equivalent at Yale to eligible sixth-year students in the humanities and social sciences in FAS programs and provides a stipend for up to nine months during the academic year.
+The new funding initiative provides a guaranteed teaching position or its equivalent for students who have no other source of funding.
+The teaching is provided at Yale to eligible sixth-year students in the humanities and social sciences in FAS programs and provides a stipend for up to nine months during the academic year.
 Teaching positions may be within, or in some cases, outside of their department or program, or in newly identified areas of professional development, such as assistantships in Yale’s collections, in digital humanities, and in the teaching of writing or other skills.
 Regardless of the nature of their assignments, students will receive the standard departmental stipend in each of the terms in which they teach for up to nine months during the academic year.
-If no teaching is available students will nonetheless continue to receive the stipend.
+If no teaching is available students approved under the initiative will nonetheless continue to receive the stipend.

 Who is eligible for sixth-year funding?